Fuel economy in automobiles: Speed and fuel economy studies

 Fuel economy at steady speeds with selected vehicles was studied in 2010.
 The most recent study indicates greater fuel efficiency at higher speeds than earlier studies; for example, some vehicles achieve better fuel economy at 100 km/h rather than at 70 km/h, although not their best economy, such as the 1994 Oldsmobile Cutlass Ciera with the LN2 2.2L engine, which has its best economy at 90 km/h (8.1 L/100 km), and gets better economy at 105 km/h than at 72 km/h (9.4 L/100 km vs 22 mpgus).
 The proportion of driving on high speed roadways varies from 4% in Ireland to 41% in the Netherlands.

 When the US National Maximum Speed Law's 55 mi/h speed limit was mandated from 1974 to 1995, there were complaints that fuel economy could decrease instead of increase.
-The 1997 Toyota Celica got better fuel-efficiency at 105 km/h than it did at 65 km/h (5.41 L/100 km vs 5.53 L/100 km), although even better at 60 mi/h than at 65 mi/h (48.4 mpgus vs 43.5 mpgus), and its best economy (52.6 mpgus) at only 25 mi/h.
+The 1997 Toyota Celica got better fuel-efficiency at 105 km/h than it did at 65 km/h (5.41 L/100 km vs 5.53 L/100 km), but was better at 60 mi/h than at 65 mi/h (48.4 mpgus vs 43.5 mpgus), and its best economy (52.6 mpgus) was at only 25 mi/h.
 Other vehicles tested had from 1.4 to 20.2% better fuel-efficiency at 90 km/h vs. 105 km/h.
 Their best economy was reached at speeds of 40 to 90 km/h (see graph).

 Officials hoped that the 55 mph limit, combined with a ban on ornamental lighting, no gasoline sales on Sunday, and a 15% cut in gasoline production, would reduce total gasoline consumption by 200,000 barrels a day, representing a 2.2% drop from annualized 1973 gasoline consumption levels.
 (Note: The 2.2% drop figure was calculated by finding daily consumption to be 9,299,684 barrels of petroleum.
 Obtain 1973's petroleum consumption from transportation sector at 2.1e from the Energy Consumption by Sector section, then convert to barrels using A1 in the Thermal Conversion Factors section (assume "conventional motor gasoline" since ethanol-based or purportedly smog-reducing gas was not common in 1973).)
-This was partly based on a belief that cars achieve maximum efficiency between 40 and 50 mph (65 and 80 km/h) and that trucks and buses were most efficient at 55 mph.
+This was partly based on a belief that cars achieve maximum efficiency between 40 and 50 mph and that trucks and buses were most efficient at 55 mph.

 In 1998, the U.S. Transportation Research Board footnoted an estimate that the 1974 National Maximum Speed Limit (NMSL) reduced fuel consumption by 0.2 to 1.0 percent.
 Rural interstates, the roads most visibly affected by the NMSL, accounted for 9.5% of the U.S' vehicle-miles-traveled in 1973, but such free-flowing roads typically provide more fuel-efficient travel than conventional roads.